alexey-v-paramonov/sc_website/content/en/docs/radio/description.md

 #### Why choose us?

-Streaming.Center Internet radio platform will cover all your need for online radio by supporting all types of streaming, interactivitity, listener statistics, mobile applications and best support across all possible listener devices.
+Streaming.Center Internet radio platform will cover all your need for online radio by supporting all types of streaming, interactivity, listener statistics, mobile applications and best support across all possible listener devices.